Kapranov/taxgig_2020/apps/chat/README.md

 ## Doing

+- Start writing test from the point of view of the `Client` who tries to subscribe to `UserSessions`
+- Refactor the `UserSessions` module in order to achieve the obvious implementation with Supervisors, UserSession Processes, etc, ...
 - Introduce the `User` processes (see the `sketch` image in the README for a reference)
 - Start writing test from the point of view of the `User`